dizhengao/plant-growth-chamber/Design/Prototype.md

 ### Sensor placement

-Light sensor: in the middle of the plant growing board?
-Temperature sensor: on the wall
+Light sensor: near the growing board facing upward Temperature sensor: on the wall
 Humidity sensor: on the wall (how do we tell if the plant needs to be watered)